• Skip to primary navigation

 • Try to slice the pork into identical sizes.
 It helps in cooking them all at the same time and not burning some of the smaller pieces.

 • No need to use oil.
-As you can see, the pork belly slices, once cooked, will produce more than enough oil.
+As you can see, the pork belly strips, once cooked, will produce more than enough oil.

 • Make sure you keep mixing after adding the garlic and the chili — it helps ensure that they will not be burned.